 By June, Hughie was nowhere to be seen, and could not be reliably located in the 1910 census.
 His mother, who had either washed her hands of him or all but forgotten her son by now, was no longer on the road and found living in Connellsville, Pennsylvania, where Fred was managing a local theater.
 A younger son, George S. Robbins (possibly by William Smith) and his bride were living with the couple, working as an actor and actress, probably for Fred.
 It is curious that in 1900 May listed that she had three children and all were living.
 As of 1910, however, she listed three out of six children surviving.
 Whether Hughie was one of those regarded as deceased by her at that time is unknown.
 She would soon know for certain.

-Hughie went off the radar again from 1910 through early 1912, picking up playing here and there, and becoming increasingly ill from the ravages drink had wrought upon his beleaguered liver.
+Hughie all but disappeared from public view again from 1910 through early 1912, picking up playing here and there, and becoming increasingly ill from the ravages drink had wrought upon his beleaguered liver.
 He was in Toledo Ohio in June 1912 when he managed to make the news twice on the same day.
 Hughie had collapsed earlier in the month and was sent to the Lucas County [Ohio] Infirmary.
 He died there on June 17 as a result of cirrhosis of the liver.
-However, and Hollywood could not have written it with much more cruelty, the final crushing blow of his difficult life actually came, thankfully, within a few hours after the end of his life.
-That very same day, Emma Cannon was finally able to secure a divorce decree in Michigan, not knowing that, as one headline writer cleverly stated, a "Higher Court had interfered with the Cannon divorce case."
+However, and Hollywood could not have scripted the story with much more bizzare cruelty, the final crushing blow of his difficult life actually came, thankfully, within a few hours after the end of his life.
+That very same day, Emma Cannon was finally able to secure her final divorce decree in Michigan, not knowing that, as one headline writer cleverly stated, a "Higher Court had interfered with the Cannon divorce case."